 While expectations have changed, it is still true that spending time together in person allows us to create deeper human connections.
-Connections which leave us happier, more engaged, and less stressed, leading to greater levels of workplace collaboration and innovation.
+Connections leave us happier, more engaged, and less stressed, leading to greater levels of workplace collaboration and innovation.

 If you’re currently missing out on the best benefits of in-person working, it’s worth thinking about how you can create an environment that makes your people excited to come into the office.

-Suffice to say, you’re going to need an office value proposition to help you sell the transition.
+You’re going to need an office value proposition to help you sell the transition.
 Much like an Employee Value Proposition, it must answer the question ‘What’s in it for me?’

 The In-Person Value Proposition